Many Victorian renters are impacted by the coronavirus (COVID-19) pandemic, which will in turn affect many tenancies.

 For more about legal help, see Who can help me? below.

-The residential tenancies list at VCAT is still hearing eviction matters by telephone.
-We encourage you to get legal advice before attending your hearing by telephone (see Who can help me? below).
+The residential tenancies list at VCAT is still hearing eviction matters by telephone or video.
+We encourage you to get legal advice before attending your hearing (see Who can help me?).

 Renters are still required to pay their ordinary rent unless you or your household have been financially affected by COVID-19.